 Read about the Top WordPress Themes for Coaching Websites to find more ideas.

 3. Be daring and choose a launch date

 While you have WordPress freshly installed, your website is definitely not ready for the world because you need to add visuals, content, and functionality.

-And getting the work done is a big challenge for many.
+Getting the work done is a big challenge for many.
 Many coaches fail to launch due to procrastination, shiny object syndrome, and writer’s block.

 4. Create a welcome video

-Pull together a short and simple way to introduce yourself to potential clients in a 1 to 2 minute video.
+Pull together a short and simple way to introduce yourself to potential clients in a 1 to 2-minute video.

 This exercise is a great way to get comfortable with verbalizing what you do.